Renewing your mind is a great way to begin living a more healthy and joyful life.

-This podcast episode and blog post does not replace professional expert advice but I’m excited to share with you things that I have learned over the last few years and which I believe may be helpful for you.
+This podcast episode and blog post do not replace professional expert advice, but I’m excited to share with you tips for renewing your mind I have learned over the last few years and which I believe may be helpful for you.

 Our brains can become lazy and we simply think and do that which takes the least amount of energy and effort.

 What are we focusing on?